 Yet a photon (which carries this light energy) remains a photon, full strength, unaffected no matter how many millions of light years it has traveled.
 It is always a photon.

-But as seen by the camera at greater distance, the lighted object area also appears smaller.
+But the subject as seen by the camera at greater distance, the lighted object area also appears smaller.
 When ten times more distant, the image dimensions are only 1/10 size, which is 1/10 x 1/10 = 1/100 the area.
 Inverse square law says the light is 1/100 as bright at 10 times distance.
 So 1/100 the light in 1/100 the area is the same apparent intensity, per unit of area.
 It exactly balances out.

 The camera sees the same exposure, regardless of distance.
 It is because of the Inverse Square Law that this is true, there is no conflict.